Developmental Editor and Editorial Partner

 Why This Stage of the Work Is So Hard

-By the time most people come to me, they don’t lack material—they have too much.
-And often, that material carries the weight of a whole career, a long-standing curiosity, or a major life or career transition that has opened up new questions.
+By the time most people come to me, they don’t lack material—in fact, they likely have too much.
+Often, that material carries the weight of a whole career, a long-standing curiosity, or a major life transition that has opened up new questions.

 You don’t need more discipline.
 You don’t need a stricter plan or a better app.